 Youth Opportunities on Commissions

-The youth of Meridian are creative, engaging, and demonstrate incredible character; this is why Mayor Tammy has looked to our young adults for insight and input to the City of Meridian and its various commissions, boards, and task forces.
+The youth of Meridian are creative, engaging, and demonstrate incredible character; this is why Meridian City leaders have looked to our young adults for insight and input to the City of Meridian and its various commissions, boards, and task forces.
 Commissions are authorized to assess the needs of the Meridian community and to make recommendations to the Mayor and City Council.
 Youth who are up for this rewarding challenge are being sought for this unique opportunity.
 Opportunity exists for youth to secure one of the following commissions for a one year term.

 Historical Preservation Commission - A five member board that works to preserve the character and fabric of historically significant areas and structures with the City of Meridian in order to honor and preserve its rich heritage for future generations.
 They meet the second Thursday of every month at 5:30 pm at City Hall.